mlorentedev/mlorentedev.github.io/_posts/2024-08-04-unlocking-the-secrets-of-your-systems.md

   - "sre"
   - "observability"
 readtime: true
-language: en
+lang: en
-lang-ref: intro
 ---

+> ⚡️ **TL;DR**
-In today’s fast-paced world of software development, understanding what happens inside your systems is crucial.
+> In today’s fast-paced world of software development, understanding what happens inside your systems is crucial.
 Observability is the key to this understanding—it’s the ability to infer a system's internal state based on its external outputs.
 Think of it as the window through which we can view the inner workings of our applications by analyzing logs, metrics, and traces.

 ## Why Observability Matters